 OH OMEN

 Clarice Lispector, Água Viva, 1973

 In To All the Sprouts That Chant at Night, the artist dives into a new branch in her exploration of how value is defined and how this in turn manifests itself materially.
-In the sculptural scenography presented, sprouts of glass are seemingly stretching towards the sky.
-Lindgren has rendered the seedlings in a liminal phase—no longer seeds lying protected by the earth, not yet bloomed into maturity.
+In the sculptural scenography presented, spouts of glass are seemingly stretching towards the sky.
+Lindgren has rendered the seedlings in a liminal phase – no longer seeds lying protected by the earth, not yet bloomed into maturity.
+This attentiveness to ongoing processes and reoccurring cycles, echoes writer Ursula K. Le Guin’s notion about the narratives we use to tell stories and make sense of the world: “[…] its purpose is neither resolution nor stasis but continuing process”.1 The fragility of the sprouts are portrayed through the glass as they are growing from the dark soil, represented as circles of leather, a material inherently intimate.
+Strands flow out from beneath them, like roots, tentacles or the hyphae of fungi.
+They seem to reach out towards each other and intertwine.

-Closely linked to the spatial works are the artist’s coin-shaped amulets.
-Through the study of small carriers of iconography and symbols, Lindgren draws inspiration from alternative cosmologies and rituals where material and immaterial realms intertwine through spiritual connection.
-In this sense, she approaches the coin or amulet similarly to how Le Guin used what she called talismanic maps—as symbolic, powerful vessels.
+Closely linked to the spatial works, are the artist’s coin- shaped amulets.
+Through the study of small-sized carriers of iconography and symbols, Lindgren draws inspiration from alternative cosmologies and rituals where the material and immaterial are closely intertwined through spiritual connections.
+In this sense, the artist approaches the coin or amulet in a similar way as Le Guin used what she called talismanic maps – as something symbolic, powerful –

+OH OMEN